In this article, you’ll find answers to questions like:

 Words are everywhere — on the bus, in your car, in a store.
 Teach your child to notice words wherever you find them.
 You can make anything you do with your child an opportunity to learn new words, Battles says.

-Build reading on your child’s tendencies and interests.
+Build reading through your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.

 • Set aside a quiet, cozy place to spend a few minutes reading with your baby every day.